At this page the procedures are described that you should follow to obtain a smooth organisation of your Graduation Project.

 - If you don’t want to receive your diploma at the day of your final presentation then write a request to the Examination Board to postpone the examination date.
 Please inform the Educational Office about this.

-Please submit this form to the Educational Office (BOZ) at least four weeks before the planned date of the presentation.
-If you are too late, your graduation documents may not be ready at the date of your presentation.
+The form must be submitted to the Educational Office (BOZ) at least four weeks before the planned date of the presentation.
+This requirement will be maintained strictly because of the preparations that must be carried out by BOZ.

 8. Publication of your master’s thesis